Ríu Ríu Chíu

-Ríu Ríu Chíu, sometimes shortened to Ríu Ríu or Ríu Chíu, is a Spanish villancico that has attained some contemporary fame as a Christmas carol.
+Ríu Ríu Chíu, sometimes shortened to Ríu Ríu or Ríu Chíu, is a Spanish villancico that has attained some contemporary fame as a Christmas carol attributed to the Feast of the Immaculate Conception during Advent.

 Origins

 The villancico is attributed by some sources to Mateo Flecha the Elder, who died in 1553; it has also been described as anonymous.
 The song also bears a strong resemblance to another villancico, Falalanlera, by Bartomeu Càrceres, an Aragonese composer.
 It is known from a single source, the Cancionero de Upsala, published in 1556 in Venice; a unique copy is preserved at the library of the University of Uppsala.
 The song appears as the fortieth song of that collection.
 Daniel R. Melamed described the song as "redoubtable", and mentions it as a contender for the best known piece of Renaissance music.

 The apparently nonsense syllables ríu ríu chíu are often taken to represent the song of a nightingale, while the context and etymology are compatible with the call of a kingfisher.

 Riu translates as river in the Catalan language, in agreement with the birth place of the accredited composer, and was translated as river by the Monkees, where the roaring river prevented a wolf from crossing to attack sheep.